Mental Health Resource Navigation Service

 Book a consultation

-Thank you for your interest in booking a consultation with the EA Mental Health Navigator Service.
-As of February 9, 2022, we are temporarily suspending bookings as we register as a non-profit, ensure we are GDPR compliant, and move our consultations process to a new, more secure platform.
+Thank you for your interest in booking a consultation with the Mental Health Navigator.
+We are temporarily suspending bookings as we register as legal entity, ensure we are GDPR compliant, obtain insurance, and move our consultations process to a new, more secure platform called Cliniko.

-We plan reopen for bookings in autumn 2022 and look forward to serving you again soon.
+We plan reopen for bookings on October 3rd and look forward to serving you again soon.

 If you would like to receive a notification of when we have re-opened for consultations bookings, please fill out this form.

-Thank you for your interest in volunteering with the Navigator Service!
+Thank you for your interest in volunteering with the Mental Heatlh Navigator!
 We are not currently accepting applications for volunteers, but will update this space and our social media pages once we start recruiting again.
 Again, a big thank you for your support and enthusiasm for this project!

 The Navigator Team

-Watch this space for profiles of our volunteers, which coming to the website soon!
+Watch this space for profiles of our volunteers, coming to the website by November 2022!

-Emily Jennings studied neuroscience and linguistics (with a specialization in human emotions and empathy) before joining the Mental Health Navigator as the new part-time project manager in October 2021.
+Emily Jennings studied neuroscience and linguistics (with a specialization in human emotions and empathy) before joining the Mental Health Navigator as the project manager in October 2021.

 Julia Wise studied sociology and social work, and worked as a mental health clinician before joining the Centre for Effective Altruism as a community liaison in 2015.
 She is helping add more resources to this website.